mdraminski/CytoMeth/README.md

 ### Installation script
 To install or update all required *R* and conda packages, download required reference files and set up CytoMeth, run '*install.sh*' and '*install.data.sh*' scripts both located in CytoMeth directory.
 The first one installs all required R and conda packages and the second one downloads all required reference files and basic example data.
 For the first time select '*y*' option to install all required by CytoMeth components.
 All required packages and files should be installed or updated automatically and if that succeeded there is no need of any manual installation presented later below.
 If there is any missing component and CytoMeth stops with appropriate warning you may take a look at a specific section 'Required Tools' or 'Reference Files'.
-In that case please also try to rerun the script in the console window.
+In that case please also try to rerun the script in a terminal.
 Please notice that size of reference files is several GB and it can take a few minutes to download them, however the downloading time strongly depends on your internet connection speed.
 ```bash
 ./install.sh
 ./install.data.sh